cal-smith/ajax.js/README.md

 Expects an object as it's only parameter, which is used to set the request headers.

 ###.progress(function)
 Binds the function to the progress event.
-See [this](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) for detail on progress events.
+See [this](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) for more detail.

 ###.error(function)
 Binds the function to the error event.
-See [this](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) for detail on progress events.
+See [this](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) for more detail.

+###.xdr()
+Enables XDomainRequest on IE's that support it, not recommended if you can avoid it.
+Read [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/XDomainRequest) and [this IEInternals post](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx) to understand the limitations of XDomainRequest.
+We don't build the request object using XDomainRequest by default because IE 10 implements XMLHttpRequest correctly while maintaining XDomainRequest for compatibility; It would be a shame to penalize IE 10 by default.